 Making the hole to fit the switch was the bit I was most worried about, but it went pretty smoothly.
 Some cautious drilling, followed by a bit of time filing.
 This is my first time doing any kind of mod with an externally visible part, so was relieved that it looked okay.

 I couldn’t get my phone to focus on the switch to show the pins, but connecting to it was pretty straight forward.
 Simply a matter of pushing the cable through a hole, and holding it in place with a blob of solder.
 You’ll notice I haven’t included any close ups of my soldered joints.
 This is because my soldering is horrific, and will give you nightmares.
 From the second pic, you can see the main mistake that I made in the whole process.
 Vastly over-estimated the length of wire required.
-I went with it anyway.
+I went with it anyway, I play by my own rules.

 I tested my switch while the machine was still in pieces, and happy it was working as required, I put the machine back together.
 Gotta say I am pleased with how it has turned out!